 Section 5.
 Resignation, Suspension, or Removal

-Resignation Resignation of membership by a General Member shall be by written notice, hand-delivered, or sent by registered or certified mail with proper postage attached thereto, or emailed to the Executive DirectorSecretary.
+Resignation Resignation of membership by a General Member shall be by written notice, hand-delivered, or sent by registered or certified mail with proper postage attached thereto or emailed to the Executive DirectorSecretary.
 Such resignation shall become effective sixty (60) days following the day on which notice is received by the SecretaryExecutive Director.
 A resigning member shall remain obligated for all assessments for fees and dues made prior to the day on which the notice of resignation is received by the Secretary Executive Director.
 A resignation member shall also remain obligated for all charges for locate calls up to and including the effective date of resignation.
 A Sustaining Member may resign at any time by written notification delivered to the Executive DirectorSecretary.

-Suspension of Voting Privileges Any member who fails to pay any fees or dues as they become due shall have its voting privileges suspended until such fees or dues are paid.
+Suspension of Voting Privileges Any member who does not pay any fees or dues as they become due shall have its voting privileges suspended until such fees or dues are paid.

-Removal A member may be removed for good cause shown by a majority vote by the Board of Directors.
-Removal of any member terminates all membership and privileges accompanying said membership immediately upon the removal.
+Removal A member may be removed for compelling cause shown by a majority vote by the Board of Directors.
+Removal of any member ends all membership and privileges accompanying said membership at once upon the removal.
 The member is obligated for all fees and dues payable for any preceding years.
 Fees and dues for the current year shall be prorated to the date of that member's removal, and any advance payment proportionately refunded.

 ARTICLE IV – ASSESSMENTS AND FEES